houstonhaynes/AD4SDocs/05 FSharp Antifragile By Design.md

         PlatformConfig.base'
 ```

-This future state would enable developers to compile and deploy the substantially similar F# BitNet code to radically different hardware targets without changing the core logic.
-While current work is adapting to current hybrid approaches, SpeakEZ's work in this area focuses on a strata of platform code that would automatically adapt memory management and code optimization strategies based on a declarative target platform configuration.
+This future state would enable developers to compile and deploy substantially similar F# BitNet code to radically different hardware targets without changing the core logic.
+While current work is adapting to existing hybrid approaches, SpeakEZ's work in this area focuses on a strata of platform code that would automatically adapt memory management and code optimization strategies based on a declarative target platform configuration.
+This could herald a new era, creating previously unexpressed degrees of freedom for deploying robust heterogenous workloads, and laying basis for more groundbreaking efficiency as the new AI landscape continues to take shape.

 What's crucial to understand is that while Fidelity takes a practical hybrid approach by leveraging existing technologies like .NET tooling and platform-specific compilers, this future state of true hardware independence is only achievable because of F#'s fundamental design principles.
 The language's layered separation of concerns—from its type system to its effect management to its computation expressions—creates what could be called "progressive optionality."
 Each layer maintains independence while preserving the ability to specialize at later stages.